harin-git/harin-web/src/file-system/home/user/research/03_taste.md

 Truth is, we're still trying to figure out exactly how our tastes work, and whether liking one thing means we'll like something similar in a different area.

-By analysing real-world behavioural patterns and asking people what they like across multiple domains, I try to understand how our environment and experiences shape our tastes, and explore whether our aesthetic preferences remain consistent across different cultural categories like music, colour, and art.
+By analysing real-world behavioural patterns and conducting cross-cultural surveys about preferences across multiple domains, I investigate how our environment and experiences shape our cultural tastes.

+For instance, during my research internship at Deezer, I analysed the listening patterns of over 2.5 million users across France, Brazil, and Germany, revealing how a city's demographic composition and size influence the diversity of its residents' musical tastes.